dvdzkwsk/webpack-boilerplate/README.md

 [![Build Status](https://travis-ci.org/davezuko/webpack-boilerplate.svg?branch=master)](https://travis-ci.org/davezuko/webpack-boilerplate/)

 Simple boilerplate to get up and running with a [Webpack](http://webpack.github.io/)-based build system; designed to make environment-specific configuration as easy as possible.
+This boilerplate is the result of multiple iterations and lessons I've learned over time, from Jake to Grunt to Gulp, and now on to Webpack.
+Will it be something new tomorrow?
+Probably, but this boilerplate has stayed with me longer than any I've used prior, and I've tried to keep it as flexible as possible to accommodate inevitable changes.

 Table of Contents
 -----------------